caatdata/uk-arms-export-data/README.markdown

 ## Caveats

-Due to ambiguity in source documents from which these data were compiled, the following columns may include small amounts of bad data.
+Due to ambiguity in the source documents from which these data were compiled, the following columns may include some inaccuracies.

 -   Refusal criteria may contain some false-positive matches.
 -   Source and destination countries may contain some false-positive matches.